-Dunamu, Hana Financial, POSCO International Sign MOU on GIWA-Based Financial Infrastructure
+Dunamu, Hana Financial, POSCO International Sign MOU on GIWA Chain-Based Financial Infrastructure

 Summary

-- Dunamu said it signed a memorandum of understanding (MOU) with Hana Financial Group and POSCO International.
+- Dunamu said it signed a memorandum of understanding with Hana Financial Group and POSCO International to promote convergence across finance, digital assets and industry.

-- The three companies said they will build infrastructure for GIWA Chain, real-time cross-border remittances, global cash management and more efficient payments and settlement.
+- The three companies said they will build infrastructure for real-time cross-border remittances, global cash management and more efficient payments based on GIWA Chain, while seeking new business opportunities in digital finance.

 Forecast Trend Report by Period

-Dunamu said on April 29 that it signed a memorandum of understanding with Hana Financial Group and POSCO International to collaborate on convergence across finance, digital assets and industry.
+Dunamu said on April 29 that it signed a memorandum of understanding with Hana Financial Group and POSCO International to cooperate on the convergence of finance, digital assets and industry.

-The partnership focuses on building payment and settlement infrastructure for use in real-world financial and trade environments based on Dunamu’s layer-2 blockchain, GIWA Chain.
-The companies aim to link Hana Financial’s foreign-exchange network with POSCO International’s global supply chain and expand existing financial systems onto an on-chain framework.
+The partnership will focus on building payment and settlement infrastructure for use in real-world finance and trade on Dunamu's layer-2 blockchain, GIWA Chain.
+The companies plan to link Hana Financial's foreign-exchange network with POSCO International's global supply chain and extend existing financial systems onto an on-chain framework.

-The three companies will pursue infrastructure for real-time cross-border remittances, as well as more efficient global cash management and payment services using GIWA Chain.
-They also plan to work together to identify new business opportunities in digital finance.
+The three companies will work to establish a real-time cross-border remittance system using GIWA Chain.
+They also plan to build infrastructure to improve global cash management and payment efficiency, while exploring new business opportunities in digital finance.

-The partners will also carry out technical verification of a shift in message processing from the existing Society for Worldwide Interbank Financial Telecommunication, or SWIFT, network to a blockchain-based structure.
-They plan to use POSCO International’s trade data in an on-chain environment to improve transparency and processing efficiency in business-to-business settlement.
+They will also test technology to shift message processing from the existing SWIFT network to a blockchain-based structure.
+The companies aim to use POSCO International's trade data in an on-chain environment to improve transparency and processing efficiency in business-to-business settlement.

-Dunamu Chief Executive Officer Oh Kyung-seok said he expects GIWA Chain’s technology to help form the foundation for a more efficient and transparent on-chain financial environment.
+Oh Kyung-seok, chief executive officer of Dunamu, said he expects GIWA Chain's technology to serve as a foundation for a more efficient and transparent on-chain financial environment.
 Dunamu will provide the technical support for changes blockchain could bring to the future of finance, he added.

-Lee Kye-in, chief executive officer of POSCO International, said the deal laid the groundwork for a mid- to long-term partnership with leading South Korean companies in digital finance and digital assets.
-The three companies will expand their role in the digital finance ecosystem through the collaboration, he said.
+Lee Gye-in, president of POSCO International, said the agreement laid the groundwork for a mid- to long-term partnership with leading South Korean companies in digital finance and digital assets.
+The three companies will expand their role in the digital finance ecosystem through the collaboration, he added.

 Suehyeon Lee